pytorch/ios-demo-app/SpeechRecognition/README.md

 cd ios-demo-app/SpeechRecognition
 ```

-If you don't have PyTorch 1.9.0 and torchaudio 0.9.0 installed or want to have a quick try of the demo app, you can download the quantized scripted wav2vec2 model file [here](https://drive.google.com/file/d/1RcCy3K3gDVN2Nun5IIdDbpIDbrKD-XVw/view?usp=sharing), then drag and drop to the project, and continue to Step 3.
+If you don't have PyTorch 1.9 and torchaudio 0.9 installed or want to have a quick try of the demo app, you can download the quantized scripted wav2vec2 model file [here](https://drive.google.com/file/d/1xMh-BZMSIeoohBfZvQFYcemmh5zUn_gh/view?usp=sharing), then drag and drop to the project, and continue to Step 3.

-Be aware that the downloadable model file was created with PyTorch 1.9.0 and torchaudio 0.9.0, matching the iOS LibTorch library 1.9.0 specified in the `Podfile`.
-If you use a different version of PyTorch to create your model by following the instructions below, make sure you specify the same iOS LibTorch version in the `Podfile` to avoid possible errors caused by the version mismatch.
-Furthermore, if you want to use the latest prototype features in the PyTorch master branch to create the model, follow the steps at [Building PyTorch iOS Libraries from Source](https://pytorch.org/mobile/ios/#build-pytorch-ios-libraries-from-source) on how to use the model in iOS.

 ### 2. Prepare the Model

-To install PyTorch 1.9.0, torchaudio 0.9.0 and the Hugging Face transformers, you can do something like this:
+To install PyTorch 1.9, torchaudio 0.9 and the Hugging Face transformers, you can do something like this:

 ```
 conda create -n wav2vec2 python=3.8.5